ealdr/Selfhosted-file-sync-Pi-project/README.md

 On the browser GUI it prompted me to setup a GUI authentication username and password, which I did.

 I then installed [Syncthing's Windows app](https://syncthing.net/downloads/) to add a computer to the Syncthing file sharing network.
-Once I had installed it 2 new icons appear in the start menu, one for start and one for stop.
+Once I had installed it two new icons appear in the start menu, one for start and one for stop.
 I clicked start and it automattically opens the Desktop IP GUI on the web browser because im still on the local network.

 ---
 ## Setting up and connecting

-On the new tab that opened I clicked add remote device, it then asks for a device ID.
-So I went back into the Raspberry Pi browser tab, went to Actions > Show ID, then at the top there was a long string of characters or a QR code so I copied the ID and pasted it back into the Desktop tab.
-Then under sharing I checked the box which said Introducer which means it can share folders with the Desktop.
-When going back onto the Pi there was a request for the new device to connect, making sure it was my desktop I clicked  '+ Add Device'.
+On the new tab that opened, I clicked Add Remote Device.
+It then asked for a device ID, so I went back into the Raspberry Pi browser tab, navigated to Actions > Show ID, and saw a long string of characters or a QR code at the top.
+I copied the ID and pasted it into the Desktop tab.
+Under Sharing, I checked the box labeled Introducer, which allows it to share folders with the Desktop.
+When I returned to the Pi, there was a request for the new device to connect.
+After confirming it was my desktop, I clicked + Add Device.

-Before adding any data, I made sure everything was secure by going to Actions > Settings > Connections and disabled NAT transversal and Global discovery on both Desktop and Pi, so only local people could connect to it.
-For the changes to take place I restarted Syncthing on both sides.
+Before adding any data, I ensured everything was secure by going to Actions > Settings > Connections and disabling NAT Traversal and Global Discovery on both the Desktop and the Pi, so only local devices could connect.
+For the changes to take effect, I restarted Syncthing on both sides.

-I created a new folder called Shared Code, and in the settings check the box which says 'Share with Desktop'.
-Under advanced I changed the full scan interval to every 1 hour rather than the defualt 30 minutes and clicked save.
+I then created a new folder called Shared Code, and in its settings checked the box labeled Share with Desktop.
+Under Advanced, I changed the full scan interval to every 1 hour instead of the default 30 minutes, and clicked Save.

-Back on the desktop tab there was a request which said 'Pi wants to share a folder with desktop', I clicked 'Add' and under folder path put the shared code folder under my pre-existing code folder on my computer.
+Back on the Desktop tab, I saw a request stating "Pi wants to share a folder with Desktop."
+I clicked Add and, under Folder Path, set the Shared Code folder to be inside my existing Code folder on my computer.

 ---